rafap1/tf2025/labs/lab_08_modules/lab_08a_using_third_party/README.lab_08a_use_modules.md

   public_subnets
   private_subnets

-The result of calling this is a "construct"  that we are calling "vpc_one"
+- The result of calling this is a "construct"  that we are calling "vpc_one"

-IMPORTANT: "vpc_one"  is an arbitrary name we have chosen; terwe could also call it "primera_vpc" (or "foobar")
+- IMPORTANT: "vpc_one"  is an arbitrary name we have chosen; terwe could also call it "primera_vpc" (or "foobar")

-The "module call" has created a number of resources as we expected:  vpc, subnets, internet gateway etc...
-We can see them if we run terraform state list.
+- The "module call" has created a number of resources as we expected:  vpc, subnets, internet gateway etc. We can see them if we run terraform state list.
 The names are somewhat strange and new to us, but underneath they are really resources.

 ```
 % terraform state list